OpenGlobalMind/old-ogm-wiki/OGM Stewardship/Documents/MoU.md

 OGM is creating infrastructure, shared knowledge, facilitation and norms to help people [[navigate towards truth for the good of all]].
 Getting there requires collective sensemaking to create shared memories, as well as understanding how to know what we know.
 Acting as knowledge stewards, we will encourage everyone to make better decisions.
 We will enable communities to be more effective.
 We will bridge cultural divides.

-(tktk OGM is creating infrastructure, shared knowledge, facilitation and norms to help people navigate towards trust in a common truth based on common values for the good of all, for long-term broad benefit.)
+(tktk (OGM is creating infrastructure, shared knowledge, facilitation and norms) --> to help people navigate towards trust in a common truth based on common values for the good of all, for long-term broad benefit.)

 (tktk Jamaica's values conversation, CICOLAB Miro OGM values)